AquaticEcoDynamics/fv-aed/README.md

 The repository includes:

-- `binaries` : model pre-compiled executables for mac, linux and windows.
+- `binaries` : model pre-compiled executables for linux and windows.
-- `fv-source` : model source code, including GLM and AED as linked sub-modules.
+- `fv-source` : model source code, including required AED libraries (libaed-fv, libaed-water and libaed-benthic) as linked sub-modules.
-- `fv-examples` : model example simulations, including all required input files.
+- `fv-examples` : example simulations for running a TUFLOW-FV + AED simulation, including all required input files.
 - `workflows` : github workflows for automated compilation and testing.

 <br>